 - Corporate/M&A Latin America-wide (2009–2019)

 - Capital Markets: Debt and Equity – Regional Experts United States (2011)

 - Corporate & Finance Latin America-wide (2006–2008)

 In Chambers Global 2012, he is described as “a deeply admired partner who earns great respect for his expertise,” and in Chambers Latin America as, “outstanding – very knowledgeable and perfectly articulate in English, Spanish and Portuguese.”
-He has also been recognized by Chambers USA (2007-2010) as a leading lawyer for Latin America Investment.
-Todd’s Practice is favorably reviewed by Latin Lawyer 250, which reports “Crider’s reputation throughout the region is stellar.”
+He has also been recognized by Chambers USA (2007-2010, 2016-2019) as a leading lawyer for Latin American Investment.
+Todd’s practice is favorably reviewed by Latin Lawyer 250, which reports “Crider’s reputation throughout the region is stellar.”
 Todd has also been named by Latin Business Chronicle as one of its Top 50 Legal Stars and by Latinvex to its top 100 (and top 50 international) lawyers in Latin America.

 Originally from the American South, Todd lived in Spain for 10 of his first 20 years.
 Todd received his B.A., magna cum laude, in 1987 from Samford University in Birmingham, Alabama, where he was student body president, his License d’histoire in 1988 from the Université de Paris-Sorbonne (Paris IV), where he was a Rotary Scholar, and his J.D. in 1991 from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.